- Oslob Cebu Travel Requirements during COVID-19 Community Quarantine

 There are many ways to get around Oslob resorts and attractions.
 There are resorts, hotels, and tour companies that offer car rental services.
+Just make sure you have the requirements to rent a car in the Philippines.
 You can also explore on foot since some of the attractions are not accessible by car and are just a short distance away from each other.

 But the best way to go around Oslob, Cebu is to hop on a habal-habal (motorbike), which is a popular mode of public transportation in many Philippine provinces.
 A habal-habal is a single motorbike with two planks of wood attached to each side.

 It’s an authentic way to see and experience provincial life in Oslob, Cebu, and surely a must-do when you visit!